Steel, aluminium, heat exchanger…even titanium – we’ve boiled and we’ve poured to find the best camping kettles.

 The ultimate kettle?

-You can read all about the Frontier in our article on woodburning stoves.
+You can read all about these and more in our article on woodburning stoves.

 Love your kettle?
 Tell us what you use and we’ll add it to our recommendations.
 Also have a look at our articles on the best stoves – gas stoves, electric and wood-burning.